2-vector bundles: 2-vector bundles

 \begin{remark} Ungraded algebra bundles are again treated as a special case of super algebra bundles concentrated in even degrees.
-They form a symmetric monoidal bicategory $\pretwoVectBdl_k(X)$, framed by the category $\AlgBdl_k(X)$.
-The invertible objects form a full sub-bicategory $\pretwoLineBdl_k(X)$ which is then framed by the category $\csAlgBdl_k(X)$ of bundles of central simple algebras.
+They form a bicategory $\AlgBdlbi_k(X)$.
+The subcategories $\ssAlgBdlbi_k(X)$ and $\AlgBdlbigrpd kX$ are symmetric monoidal and framed by $\ssAlgBdl_k(X)$ and $\AlgBdlgrpd kX$, respectively.
+The invertible objects form a full sub-bicategory $\csAlgBdlbi_k(X)$.
 The ungraded version of \cref{th:classalg} was also proved by Donovan-Karoubi \cite[Theorems 3 and 8]{DK70}, and gives a group isomorphism

-with the direct product group structure on the right hand side. \end{remark}
+with the direct product group structure on the right hand side.
+Here, $\mathrm{Br}_k$ denotes the Brauer group of the field $k$. \end{remark}

-\begin{remark} Again, there is another symmetric monoidal structure on the bicategory $\prestwoVectBdl_k$ of preliminary super 2-vector bundles, given by the direct sum, and $\prestwoVectBdl_k$ forms again a commutative rig bicategory. \end{remark}